Shubham0394-Tester/Portfolio/README.md

 I enjoy making sure every product I test works smoothly, consistently, and exactly as intended.
 Recently, **I’ve expanded into test automation, working with tools like Selenium, Java, TestNG, and Cucumber (BDD) to enhance the speed and efficiency of testing.**

-This portfolio is a reflection of my journey so far—highlighting real-world projects, practical test cases, and the continuous learning that drives me.
-I'm excited to keep growing and contributing to impactful, quality-driven software development.

 Although my academic background is non-IT, it helped me develop strong discipline and attention to detail—qualities that have been essential in my QA work.

 # My Experience